KatherineMichel/church-website-and-marketing-on-a-budget/marketing_strategy.md

 ![](marketing-strategy/twitter-religious-advertisement.png)

+Members of the church are less likely to use Twitter.
+However, Twitter is an option to keep in mind for reaching the public at large.

 ### Outreach Calendar

 The church purchased a 2015 wall calendar.
 The calendar would be hung on a hook on the wall in a high traffic area of the church where it would not be forgotten.
 A pencil would be nearby so that the calendar could be easily updated.
 The calendar could be removed from the wall and taken to meetings too.